ergo-services/ergo/README.md

 ### Versioning ###

 Golang introduced [v2 rule](https://go.dev/blog/v2-go-modules) a while ago to solve complicated dependency issues.
 We found this solution very controversial and there is still a lot of discussion around it.
 So, we decided to keep the old way for the versioning, but have to use the git tag with v1 as a major version (due to "v2 rule" restrictions).
-Since now we use git tag pattern 1.999.XYZZ where X - major number, Y - minor, ZZ - patch version.
+Since now we use git tag pattern 1.999.XYZ where X - major number, Y - minor, Z - patch version.

 ### Changelog ###